GO-SHIP-Oceanography/.github/contributing.md

 This should ideally be written in [Markdown](https://en.wikipedia.org/wiki/Markdown) and stored at the top level as `README.md`.

+The Readme file should include the following information:

-- description
+- description of the code and what it does
-- License information
+- license information
 - dependencies (other things you need to run the code)
 - installation instructions
-- usage/getting started instructions.
+- usage/getting started instructions
+- how to raise issues
+- guidelines for contributing
+- authors/managers of the code

 Examples of `README.md` files can be found in the existing repositories.